 I’d look like a walking version of the old Beverly Hillbillies show.
 Esp in winter when my ski boots were schlepped with me down to the car.
 I also found out that a travel coffee mug fits just right in a leather ski boot…

 But then I became much more intelligent and thought: “Self, the big bag you use for car camping can swallow up your climbing gear or your backpacking gear or skiing gear, too.”

 So, I consolidated everything I needed for a trip in one bag: the flyers kit bag.

 More cargo space than a standard duffel, it can swallow everything.
 Ski boots are thrown in, my loaded pack for the day, my camera, and a change of clothes for the all-important apres-ski (beer and burgers, naturally).
 Naturally for backpacking trips, with my typically small pack, EVERYTHING fits inside the bag, too.

 The large, full-length zipper makes the opening of the bag very wide and convenient, too.

 Everything is consolidated into one easy load by the door for the following morning’s travel.

-And at less than $30 used from your friendly military surplus seller such as found on eBay or Amazon, they are quite the bargain too.
+And at about $30 used from your friendly military surplus sellers such as found on eBay or Amazon, they are quite the bargain too.